marijnh/Eloquent-JavaScript/07_robot.md

 Data structures that don't change are called _((immutable))_ or _persistent_.
 They behave a lot like strings and numbers in that they are who they are and stay that way, rather than containing different things at different times.

 In JavaScript, just about everything _can_ be changed, so working with values that are supposed to be persistent requires some restraint.
 There is a function called `Object.freeze` that changes an object so that writing to its properties is ignored.
 You could use that to make sure your objects aren't changed, if you want to be careful.
 Freezing does require the computer to do some extra work, and having updates ignored is just about as likely to confuse someone as having them do the wrong thing.
-So I usually prefer to just tell people that a given object shouldn't be messed with and hope they remember it.
+I usually prefer to just tell people that a given object shouldn't be messed with and hope they remember it.

 ```
 let object = Object.freeze({value: 5});